MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Error** - This consists of the error message that the error object returns.

+#### Office.Android.AndroidOfficeLaunchToLandingPageLatency

+Critical to capture for app performance metric with respect to the response time of the app from the boot.
+Microsoft uses this to collect the time taken for the app to be responsive and also detect scenarios that may impact boot time in WXP apps.

+The following fields are collected:

+- **AnyCrashInteractionDuringBoot** - Boolean for any crash encountered during boot

+- **AppActivationTimeInMs** - App phase time

+- **AppSuspendedDuringBoot** - Boolean for app suspension during boot

+- **AvailableMemoryInMB** - available memory

+- **CollectionTime** - time of event

+- **DalvikHeapLimitInMB** - Heap info

+- **DocumentRecoveryInvoked** - Boolean to indicate if any document was recovered

+- **ExtractionDone** - Native library extraction time

+- **FastBootGainTimeInMs** - Time for fast boot completion

+- **FileActivationAttempted** - Boolean to indicate if app was launched due to File activation

+- **HasLogcatLoggingImpactOnBoot** - Boolean to indicate if logcat impacted boot time

+- **IsThisFirstLaunch** - Boolean to indicate if this is first app launch

+- **LatencyTimeInMilliSec** - latency in milli second

+- **LibrarySharingTimeInMs** - time for sharing libraries

+- **LoadMinLibsTimeInMs** - Loading time for the minimum set of libraries

+- **MruListingTimeInMs** - time to load MRU

+- **NativeLibrariesLoadTime** - CPP library load time

+- **NumberOfRunningProcesses** - number of running processes

+- **NumberOfRunningProcesses** - Number of running processes

+- **NumberOfRunningServices** - Number of running services

+- **OfficeActivityTimeInMs** - Time for initing OfficeActivity

+- **PostAppInitTimeInMs** - app phase time

+- **PreAppInitializationTime** - App phase init time

+- **PreAppInitTimeInMs** - app phase time

+- **TotalMemoryInMB** - total memory

+- **UIRaaSDownloadLanguagePackageBoot** - information related to language pack download

+- **UserDialogInterruptionDuringBoot** - Boolean for any blocking dialog shown during boot

 #### Office_Apple_Apple_AppBoot_Mac

 This event is collected for Office applications running under Apple platforms.
 The event is used to collect the time taken to boot the app, as well as some details on the type of boot done.
 This event helps us monitor our performance and provide performance improvements.